piermafrost/GEOCLIM/README.md

     The needed source code modifications are indicated, for each simulation case, in following section "Summary of all GEOCLIM simulations".

     * Spin-up equilibrium runs: the `scaling_factor` (defined in "dynsoil\_physical\_parameters.f90") must be reduced to 1d-3 for the regolith model to reach steady-state in due time.
-(Note: the acceleration of oxygen and sulfure cycles are already set in the configuration files).
+(Note: the acceleration of oxygen and sulfur cycles are already set in the configuration files).
-    * Sensitivity experiments: one line of `geoclim_mainprog.f` should be commented/uncommented to desactivate a given process.
+    * Sensitivity experiments: one line of `geoclim_mainprog.f` should be commented/uncommented to deactivate a given process.

     **Important:**
     * When compiling the code for new simulation case, do not forget to undo the source code modification you have made.